CalamityAdam/iot/full-stack-project/proposal/full-stack-project-proposal.md

 * Database Schema
 * Routes
 * Sample State
-* Component Hierarchy
+* Component Hierarchy with Wireframes
-* Wireframes

 On the home page, create links to each of these pages.